top of page

 The Story We Tell on Anzac Day and The One We Rarely Speak About

-I have often thought that public remembrance is powerful not only because of what is said, but because of what each person silently brings with them.
-Standing in a crowd at dawn, or watching a service from home, we are not all remembering in the same way.
-Some remember a grandparent.
-Some think of a parent, a partner, a friend, a neighbour.
-Some remember no one specific but still feel the weight of what it means for ordinary people to be asked to live through extraordinary uncertainty.
+I often think that public remembrance is powerful not only because of what is said but also because of what each person silently brings with them.
+Standing in a crowd at dawn or watching a service from home, we all remember differently.
+Some recall a grandparent.
+Others think of a parent, partner, friend, or neighbour.
+Some may not remember anyone specific but still feel the weight of what it means for ordinary people to endure extraordinary uncertainty.

 And perhaps that is where the story becomes most human.

-It is the story of the person who boards a plane knowing they are leaving something unfinished behind; a conversation, a relationship, a version of themselves that may not exist when they return.
+It is the story of the person who boards a plane, knowing they leave something unfinished behind—a conversation, a relationship, or a version of themselves that may not exist when they return.

-Life continues.
-But it continues with an undercurrent.
+Life continues, but it does so with an undercurrent.
 There is a particular kind of strength that lives in that space.
-Not the strength of action.
-Not the strength of heroism.
-But the strength of continuing while not knowing.
+Not the strength of action or heroism, but the strength of continuing without knowing.

-It is easy to celebrate courage when it is visible when it takes the form of movement, decision, or sacrifice in the moment.
-It is much harder to recognise the quieter endurance that unfolds over weeks, months, sometimes years.
+It is easy to celebrate courage when it is visible, when it takes the form of movement, decision, or sacrifice in the moment.
+However, it is much harder to recognize the quieter endurance that unfolds over weeks, months, and sometimes years.

 For those who serve, uncertainty becomes part of the landscape.
-They train for scenarios, for contingencies, for outcomes that cannot be predicted but must be prepared for.
-And yet, no amount of preparation removes the human reality of stepping into environments where control is never complete.
+They train for scenarios, contingencies, and outcomes that cannot be predicted but must be prepared for.
+Yet, no amount of preparation removes the human reality of stepping into environments where control is never complete.

 I think this is something we sometimes underestimate about human beings.
-We often imagine strength as loud, decisive, and dramatic.
-A speech.
-A charge.
-A moment of bravery captured neatly enough to place on a plaque.
+We often imagine strength as loud, decisive, and dramatic—a speech, a charge, or a moment of bravery captured neatly enough to place on a plaque.

 It is not always glamorous, but then again, most meaningful things rarely are.
 Perhaps this is the part of the Anzac story we do not speak about enough.
 Not because it is less important, but because it is harder to name.
 It is not a single act.
 It is not a moment of recognition.
 It is a sustained way of being.